Capstone Project for the UC San Diego Interaction Design Certificate

 The act of planning and completing tasks/activities is naturally a challenge, as a negative change in mood can hinder completion.
 What if planning and accomplishing tasks was as fun as playing a game?
 Creating an engaging, context-based atmosphere where users are rewarded for taking action can help them feel encouraged and accomplish more.

-While brainstorming, she compared current task management tools in the market today.
+While brainstorming, I compared current task management tools in the market today.
 These tools ranged from analog to-do lists and annual planners, to digital task assistants and productivity games.

-Many task management and to do list apps that Jade found emphasized function over delightful design, while a task gamification app lacked contextual features.
-Inspired by her findings, she thought about what this experience could look like.
+Many task management and to do list apps that I found emphasized function over delightful design, while a task gamification app lacked contextual features.
+Inspired by my findings, I thought about what this experience could look like.

-With the point of view in mind, Jade sketched two storyboards of the experience around a context-based task assistant with gamification qualities.
-She focused on users’ needs and how this tool could simplify their lives.
+With the point of view in mind, I sketched two storyboards of the experience around a context-based task assistant with gamification qualities.
+I focused on users’ needs and how this tool could simplify their lives.

 In the first storyboard, an entrepreneur gamifies the task of knitting scarves for her store.